xddq/express-rest-api-ts/README.md

 - enables us to to CRUD operations on todos.
 - based on .js guide here: https://www.youtube.com/watch?v=P5q8rUGCN9k, just adapted to .ts
+- added dummy custom authentication middleware for the PUT route.

 # commands to test the api using [httpie](https://github.com/httpie)
 - list todos: